Note: Our visitation guidelines have been updated due to the COVID-19 pandemic. Learn more.

 - WVU Medicine Children’s visitation is permitted 24 hours a day.

-- Pediatric inpatients may have two approved visitors, with both visitors allowed in the patient’s room, including overnight.
+- Pediatric inpatients may have two approved visitors.
+One visitor is allowed in the patient’s room overnight.

 - Maternal and Infant Care Center inpatients may have one visitor at all times, including overnight.